-Principal Investigators and their research teams are required to maintain complete and accurate regulatory documentation for clinical studies.
+Principal Investigators are required to maintain complete and accurate regulatory documentation for clinical studies.

 B. Guidance

 This policy provides guidance to meet FDA federal regulations, and good clinical practice for appropriate documentation for human research studies.

 In general, investigators should establish three sets of files for each study.